terminatorul/xref-tag/README.md

 map <S-F5> :LoadCScopeFiles<CR>
 ```

-Copy the function above in your `~/.vimrc` file (create one if it does not exist), change the last line
+Copy the function above in your `~/.vimrc` file (create one if needed), change the last line
-if you want a different key shortcut then `Shift + F5`, and then use this key combination when your
+if you want a different key shortcut then `Shift + F5`, and use the shortcut in `Vim` when your
-project is open, to have all the cross-reference files loaded.
-If you re-generate cross-reference files
+project is open, to load all cross-reference files.
+If you re-generate the cross-reference
-using `scons`, while the editor is still using them, remember to type `:cscope reset` in `Vim` to
+using `scons`, while `Vim` is still using them, remember to type `:cscope reset` to re-load them.
-re-load them.